bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Why now?

-The shortcomings above were acceptable in Bevy's early days, but were clearly holding us back as Bevy grew from a [one person side project](bevyengine.org/news/introducing-bevy) to the most popular Rust game engine on Github (and one of the most [popular open source game engines ... period](https://github.com/topics/game-engine)).
-A "passable" renderer no longer cuts it when we have hundreds of contributors, a paid full time developer, thousands of individual users, and a growing number of companies paying people to work on Bevy apps and features.
+The shortcomings above were acceptable in Bevy's early days, but were clearly holding us back as Bevy grew from a [one person side project](bevyengine.org/news/introducing-bevy) to the most popular Rust game engine on GitHub (and one of the most [popular open source game engines ... period](https://github.com/topics/game-engine)).
+A "passable" renderer no longer cuts it when we have hundreds of contributors, a paid full-time developer, thousands of individual users, and a growing number of companies paying people to work on Bevy apps and features.
 It was time for a change.

-For a deeper view into our decision making and development process (including the alternatives we considered) check out the [New Renderer Tracking Issue](https://github.com/bevyengine/bevy/issues/2535).
+For a deeper view into our decision-making and development process (including the alternatives we considered) check out the [New Renderer Tracking Issue](https://github.com/bevyengine/bevy/issues/2535).

 ### Pipelined Rendering: Extract, Prepare, Queue, Render